TrustedLLM/RegaVAE/README.md

 ```
 cd Step2
 ```
 Step2 here corresponds to Step2 and Step3 in the figure.
 Before training, please rename the model trained in Step 1 to model_epoch_-1.pth and add it to the model generation path.
+In addition, please download the file in this [link](https://drive.google.com/file/d/1JYqrDwsumzDsUHgwdKopVBUuAkSgILNu/view?usp=drive_link) to the Step2 folder.

 ### Training
 For Yelp dataset,